 Our vision is to ensure that having a disability or long-term health condition doesn't prevent anyone from having the career that they want to have.

-These students find it considerably harder to find employment upon graduating than their non-disabled counterparts; and research shows that disabled graduates at all qualification levels are less likely to have obtained full-time employment than non-disabled graduates.
+Disabled students find it considerably harder to find employment upon graduating than their non-disabled counterparts; and research shows that disabled graduates at all qualification levels are less likely to have obtained full-time employment than non-disabled graduates.

-In order to address this issue, careers advisers and employability teams, student support staff and academic staff with a wider employability remit, must all understand the specific challenges facing disabled students as they transition from education to employment, and be in a position to support them with accurate information, resources and advice.
+In order to address this issue, careers advisers and employability teams, student support staff and academic staff with a wider employability remit, must understand the specific challenges facing disabled students as they transition from education to employment, and be in a position to support them with accurate information, resources and advice.

 MYPLUS UNIVERSITIES’ CLUB MEMBERSHIP PROVIDES: